The stability on the Caffarelli-Kohn-Nirenberg and Hardy-type inequalities and beyond: Introduction

-$\textbf{Notations.}$ In the following proofs, for simplicity, we will consistently use $C$ and $c$ to denote positive quantities depending only on the parameters $a,b,p,q$ and the dimension $n$ (and possibly $R,|V\cap \S^{n-1}|$).
+$\textbf{Notations.}$ In the following proofs, for simplicity, we will consistently use $C$ and $c$ to denote positive quantities depending only on the parameters (for example, $a,b,p,q$) and the dimension $n$.
 The values of $C$ and $c$ may vary from line to line.
-Generally, $C$ is used to denote large numbers, while $c$ represents small numbers.
 Additionally, when referring to a positive variable $A$, we will use the notation $o_A(1)$ to indicate any quantity that tends towards zero as $A$ approaches zero.

-$\textbf{Acknowledgement.}$ The authors wish to thank Prof R. Frank for his remarks on the Corollary \ref{ccc1} of our original version of this paper.
-In the previous version, we only considered improved Sobolev-type embeddings over bounded domains, and did not derive the explicit stability constants.
-In the current version, inspired by R. Frank's comments, we have reinforced our previous conclusions.
+$\textbf{Acknowledgement.}$ The authors wish to thank Prof R. Frank for his insightful comments on Corollary \ref{ccc1} in the original version of this paper.
+We also thank the anonymous referees for their careful reading of the manuscript and for their valuable suggestions, which have significantly improved the paper.
+0.4in